-6100.
-Studies in Fine Arts (3).
+6650.
+Studies in Communication (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period and topic courses in fine arts; the exact emphasis specified at each course offering.
+Period or topics courses in communication; the exact emphasis specified at each course offering.

-6150.
-Studies in Music (3).
+6930.
+Directed Study in Liberal Arts (1-6).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period and topic courses in music; the exact emphasis specified at each course offering.
+Permission of M.L.A. coordinator and instructor.